Suda2151/cmustudent-portfolio/final_project.md

 SHORTHAND: [final_version](https://carnegiemellon.shorthandstories.com/airline-assessment-and-popularity/index.html)<br>

 All links and citations were added and checked if they are allowed to be used.
-In terms of citations, I added some comments which portions need to be checked.
+In terms of citations, I added some comments about which portions need to be checked.
 I ensured I have permission to use imagery and other assets.
 I was referring to the guide that the professor mentioned.<br>

 **Audience:**<br>